Incandescent light bulb: Filament

 Carbon has the highest melting point of any element, and in carbon arc lamps it had been demonstrated to produce incandescence fairly close to that of sunlight.
 However, carbon has a tendency to sublimate before reaching its melting point depending on pressure, which led to rapid blackening of vacuumed bulbs.
 The first commercially successful light bulb filaments were made from carbonized paper or bamboo.
 Carbon filaments have a negative temperature coefficient of resistance—as they get hotter, their electrical resistance decreases.
 This made the lamp sensitive to fluctuations in the power supply, since a small increase of voltage would cause the filament to heat up, reducing its resistance and causing it to draw even more power and heat even further.

 Carbon filaments were "flashed" by heating in a hydrocarbon vapor (usually gasoline), to improve their strength and uniformity.
 Metallized or "graphitized" filaments were first heated to high temperature to transform them into graphite, which further strengthened and smoothed the filament.
 These filaments have a positive temperature coefficient, like a metallic conductor, which stabilized the lamps operating properties against minor variations in supply voltage.

 Metal filaments were tried in 1897 and started to displace carbon starting around 1904.
-Tungsten has the highest available melting point, but brittleness was a big obstacle.
+Tungsten has the highest available melting point, but brittleness was an obstacle.
 By 1910, a process was developed by William D. Coolidge at General Electric for production of a ductile form of tungsten.
 The process required pressing tungsten powder into bars, then several steps of sintering, swaging, and then wire drawing.
-It was found that very pure tungsten formed filaments that sagged in use, and that a very small "doping" treatment with potassium, silicon, and aluminium oxides at the level of a few hundred parts per million (so-called AKS tungsten) greatly improved the life and durability of the tungsten filaments.
+It was found that very pure tungsten formed filaments that sagged in use, and that a very small "doping" treatment with potassium, silicon, and aluminum oxides at the level of a few hundred parts per million (so-called AKS tungsten) greatly improved the life and durability of the tungsten filaments.

 The predominant mechanism for failure in tungsten filaments even now is grain boundary sliding accommodated by diffusional creep.
 During operation, the tungsten wire is stressed under the load of its own weight and because of the diffusion that can occur at high temperatures, grains begin to rotate and slide.
 This stress, because of variations in the filament, causes the filament to sag nonuniformly, which ultimately introduces further torque on the filament.
 It is this sagging that inevitably results in a rupture of the filament, rendering the incandescent lightbulb useless.